Waralungku Arts – Borroloola

 Waralungku Arts (pronounced Wharr Ral Loonghu) is an indigenous art centre located in the remote town of Borroloola.

 NT.
-It is not-for-profit, and fully owned and governed by Aboriginal peoples of the region.
+It’s not-for-profit, and fully owned and governed by Aboriginal peoples of the region.
 Waralungku Arts represents artists the from the regions four main language groups – Yanyuwa, Garrwa, Marra and Gudanji.

 Waralungku Arts ensures Fair Trade practices for all their artists – you can be assured that you are making an ethical purchase in buying directly from the art centre.
 Seventy percent of the purchase price goes directly the artist, whilst the remaining thirty percent is used to support art centre operations.